add2cal/docs/src/recipes/waitlist.md

 ## Monitoring it

-All answers are stored at the event and can be reached via the respective buttons.
+All answers are stored at the event and can be reached via the respective button.
-You can watch new responses flying in there.
+You can watch new responses flying in there. 👀

-You can also export them as csv or JSON.
+You can also export them as csv or JSON. 💪

 ## Using it stand-alone